-Dedicated to Wenshu(Manshujuri, Boddhisattva of wisdom), this 1,400 year-old monastery is the largest and best preserved Buddhist temple in the city.
-It boasts a great many cultural relics including over 500 paintings and calligraphies created by well-known artists since Ming and Qing dynasties as well as some 300 Buddha statues made of stone, wood, iron and bronze.
+Dedicated to Wenshu(Manshujuri, Boddhisattva of wisdom), this 1,400-year-old monastery is the largest and best preserved Buddhist temple in the city.
+It boasts a great many cultural relics including over 500 paintings and calligraphies created by well-known artists since Ming and Qing dynasties as well as some 300 Buddha statues made of stone, wood, iron, and bronze.
 The temple is frequently visited by crowds of local residents and tourists, yet through the scent of incense and the low murmur of chanting, you can still get a sense of serenity.

 The extensive grounds of the monastery are beautiful, which make a perfect setting for the main buildings.
-There are small pavilions where you can rest, contemplate, or simply take in the ambience.
+There are small pavilions where you can rest, contemplate, or simply take in the ambiance.
 There's also a fantastic monk run restaurant which serves excellent vegetarian dishes.
 Next door is a large teahouse offering a variety of teas and coffees, a great place to sit and absorb the atmosphere of the local life.

-An iron pagoda in Wenshu Temple
+Teahouse in Wenshu Temple

 Situated near an exit of Chengdu Metro, the monastery is easily reachable.
 You can also take a bus and get off at the Wenshu Temple stop.